SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 # 11. - *Green-Flame Blade* © (M,S) level 0 Evocation [UB]

-You brandish the weapon used in the spell's casting and make a melee attack with it against one creature within reach distance.
-On a hit, the target suffers the weapon attack's normal effects, and you can cause green fire to leap from the target to a different creature of your choice that you can see within 5 feet of it.
+You brandish the weapon used in the spell's casting and make a melee attack with it against one creature within 5 ft distance.
+On a hit, the target suffers the weapon attack's normal effects, and you can cause green fire to leap from the target to a different creature of your choice that you can see within 5 ft of it.
 The second creature takes fire damage equal to your spellcasting ability modifier.
 At 5th level, the melee attack deals an extra 1d8 fire damage to the target on a hit, and the fire damage to the second creature increases to 1d8 + your spellcasting ability modifier.
 Both damage rolls increase by 1d8 at 11th and 17th levels.

 # 12. - Guidance (V,S) level 0 Divination [Concentration] [SOL]